aspect-build/rules_js/docs/migrate.md

 The `WORKSPACE` file contains Bazel module dependency fetching and installation.

+Add install steps from a release of rules_js, along with related rulesets you plan to use.

-Remove usage of the following:
+When you're ready to complete the migration, remove usage of the following:

 - `build_bazel_rules_nodejs`

-Then add install steps from a release of rules_js, along with related rulesets you plan to use.

 You'll need to remove `build_bazel_rules_nodejs` load() statements from BUILD files as well.
 We suggest using https://docs.aspect.build/ to locate replacements for the rules you use.

 ## Update package.json

-Remove usage of the following npm packages which contain Bazel rules, as they don't work with `rules_js`.
+When you're ready to complete the migration, remove usage of the following npm packages which contain Bazel rules, as they don't work with `rules_js`.
+Instead, look under https://github.com/aspect-build/ for replacement rulesets.

 - `@bazel/typescript`
 - `@bazel/rollup`